roshan786training/jmeter_training/README.md

 c) User Defined Variables - Used to define user defined variables and can be used  using syntaxt : ${variableName}. variables can be defined at Test Plan level or Thread Group level.
 d) CSV Data Set Config- it is used to fetch data line by line and store it in the variables separated by commas.
 e) HTTP Cookie Manager - it is used to simulate browser activity by storing the cookie and sending the cookie back to server
+f) HTTP Authorization Manager - it is used to handle browser authentication process ( basic authentication )

 7) Assertions - these are used to apply validations on the response sent by server. there are following types of assertions:
 a) Response Assertion - it is used to compare string patterns withing response. it can also be used to compare response code, response message